-Income or loss is allocated among the members according to their respective capital accounts after one percent (1%) of income or loss is allocated to the manager.
+Net income (or loss) is allocated among the members according to their respective capital accounts after one percent (1%) of the net income (or loss) is allocated to the manager.
 The monthly results are subject to subsequent adjustment as a result of quarterly and year-end accounting and reporting.
-Federal and state income taxes are the obligation of the members, other than the annual California franchise tax.
+Federal and state income taxes are the obligation of the members, other than the annual California franchise tax and the California LLC cash receipts taxes paid by the company.

-Cash available for distributions allocable to members, other than those participating in the distribution reinvestment plan (DRIP) and the manager, is distributed at the end of each calendar month.
-Cash available for distribution allocable to members who participate in the DRIP is used to purchase additional units at the end of each calendar month and hence is retained by the company.
+Cash available for distributions allocable to members is disbursed at the end of each calendar month.
 The manager's allocable share of cash available for distribution is distributed not more frequently than cash distributions to members.

-To determine the amount of cash to be distributed in any specific month, the company relies in part on its forecast of full year profits, which takes into account the difference between the forecasted and actual results for the year and the requirement to maintain a cash reserve.
+To determine the amount of cash to be distributed in any month, the company relies in part on its forecast of full-year net income, which takes into account the difference between the forecasted net income for the remainder of the year and actual results in the year to date and the requirement to maintain a cash reserve.